roelderickx/ogr2osm/README.md

 ## Translations

-Just like ogr2osm, ogr2pbf supports custom translations for your data.
-To do this you need to subclass ogr2pbf.TranslationBase and override the methods in which you want to run custom code.
+ogr2osm supports custom translations for your data.
+To do this you need to subclass ogr2osm.TranslationBase and override the methods in which you want to run custom code.

 ```python
 class TranslationBase: